whllm/xlsx-unlocker/README.md

 Outputs will be relative to the script, so it's recommended to place the script in its own folder.
 Your unlocked_myfile.xlsx will be placed in the same directory as the script.

 Script by whllm.
 You are free to copy, modify, redistribute and/or use as you see fit.
-This is a free tool, and is offered without warranty or guarantee of any kind.
+This is a free tool intended for internal use, and is offered without warranty or guarantee of any kind.